SpongePowered/SpongeDocs/source/devs/forge/contributing.rst

     :recompMinecraft SKIPPED
     :repackMinecraft SKIPPED
     :setupDecompWorkspace

     BUILD SUCCESSFUL

     Total time: 2 mins 45.216 secs
     C:\sp\main\Sponge>
-``

 Next Steps
 ----------

-From here you should follow the steps on the SpongePowered/Sponge README.md file to configure your IDE (Eclipse or InteliJ) to import the Sponge Project and build/run the Sponge Artifact within the IDE.
+From here you should follow the steps on the SpongePowered/Sponge README.md file to configure your IDE (Eclipse or IntelliJ) to import the Sponge Project and build/run the Sponge Artifact within the IDE.

 The next wiki article on [[Debugging Sponge Within the IDE]] will explain how to setup your IDE to start, run and debug Sponge within the IDE.